 The teaching practice may not be a commercial product for which the faculty member has a financial interest.

-2014 George Krull/Grant Thornton Innovation in Junior and Senior-Level Teaching Award application is now closed.
+2015 George Krull/Grant Thornton Innovation in Junior and Senior-Level Teaching Award application will open in February 2015.

 |The finalist(s) for this award will be asked to present their work at the American Accounting Association Conference on Teaching and Learning in Accounting (CTLA), receive a plaque and an AICPA funded award totaling $2,500.
 Past Award Winners and Honorable Mentions are listed below.